JohelEGP/jegp.cmake_modules/README.md

 When not defined, `${PROJECT_NAME}_` is prefixed.
 _Base name_ refers to the unprefixed added name.

+- `JEGP_CXX_MODULES_BINARY_PARENT_DIR`:
+Parent binary directory
+of the modules built for the current configuration.
+Currently required to enable use of imported modules.

 - `JEGP_CXX_MODULES_SYSTEM_CACHE`:
 Cache path of the system's C++ modules.